MDIL-SNU/SevenNet/README.md

 ```

 If a CUDA-aware OpenMPI is not found (it detects automatically in the code), `e3gnn/parallel` will not utilize GPUs even if they are available.
 You can check whether `OpenMPI` is found or not from the standard output of the `LAMMPS` simulation.
 Ideally, one GPU per MPI process is expected.
 If the available GPUs are fewer than the MPI processes, the simulation may run inefficiently or fail.
 You can select specific GPUs by setting the `CUDA_VISIBLE_DEVICES` environment variable.

+## Future Work

+* Implementation of pressure output in parallel MD simulations.
+* Development of supprt for a tiled communication style (also known as recursive coordinate bisection, RCB) in LAMMPS.

 ## Citation
 If you use SevenNet, please cite (1) parallel GNN-IP MD simulation by SevenNet or its pre-trained model SevenNet-0, (2) underlying GNN-IP architecture NequIP